rhoenkelevra/Tutorials/README.md

-### This is a collection of some of the courses, tutorials and follow along tutorials that I have done to improve my skill
+### This is a collection of some of the courses and tutorials that I did to improve my coding skills

-### I did not create those projects.
+### I did not create or claim credit for these projects.

 ## Credits